AndreaB0703/sparcs-length-of-stay-modeling/README.md

 Heart failure hospitalizations are considered **Ambulatory Care Sensitive Conditions (ACSC)**, meaning that effective primary care and disease management may help prevent complications and reduce hospitalizations.

-The goal of this project is to demonstrate a **principled workflow for statistical model selection in health services research**, integrating causal reasoning, data structure, and empirical model diagnostics.
+The objective of this project is to illustrate a **principled workflow for statistical model selection in health services research**, integrating causal reasoning, data structure, and empirical model diagnostics.

 ---